score-p/scorep_jupyter_kernel_python/README.md

 You can select the kernel in Jupyter as `jumper`.

 **For using the Score-P features of the kernel you need a proper Score-P installation.**
+Note: this is not required for the monitoring feature of system metrics.

 ```
 pip install scorep